VoyagerInnovations/secgroup_approval/README.md

 * slackChannel - secgroup_approve
 * approvalHookUrl - the generated webhook URL for the secgroup_approve channel
 * monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel
+* accountAMainRegion - Region of AWS Account A resources
+* accountANumber - Account Number of AWS Account A
+* accountBNumber - Account Number of AWS Account B
+* accountBName - Alias of AWS Account B

 2. Create a function named *applySecurityGroupChange*.

 Set-up the following environment variables:
 * monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel
+* accountAMainRegion - Region of AWS Account A resources
+* accountANumber - Account Number of AWS Account A
+* accountBNumber - Account Number of AWS Account B
+* accountBName - Alias of AWS Account B

 ### Set-up API Gateway